Last Updated on January 25, 2024

 LUNGE PLIE LUNGE

 Stand with feet slightly wider than shoulder-width apart with toes turned out.
 This is your start position.
-Keeping your abs in tight and chest upright, lower your butt down, pushing into your heels.
+Keeping your abs in tight and your chest upright, lower your butt down, pushing into your heels.
 Squeeze your glutes and push back up to the start position.
 Then quickly turn to one side and lunger, lowering your body down until your front knee is at a 90-degree angle.
 Do not let your knee extend past your toes.
 Exhale and push back up into the start position to do another plie squat.
 Then quickly turn to the opposite side and lower your body down to complete another lunge.
 Return back to the middle to plie again.
 Repeat the plie – lunge – plie – lunge pattern, quickly adding up reps until you complete 1 set.

 What HIIT exercise with weights was your favorite?
 Let me know in the comments.

 Hugs & High Fives!